 In the last chapter we touched on the suffering of Abraham and his descendants and how God used that in transforming a family into a nation.
 We now see God at work in Paul, accomplishing a similar purpose.
 This is the normal journey for those greatly used of God.

 The message of Paul’s life, the revelation he received and the mystery of God which he understood are the heart of this book.
 It is a message that is historical, prophetic and experiential for both Jew and Gentile.
 It is a message with a promise to take us deeper in our spiritual walk, though it may challenge our current assumptions.

 Personally, I’ve found that when I understand the character of God, the covenants he makes, his great love, the importance of divine revelation and the path of suffering, I can more readily trust him in my own transformational journey.
 Without this understanding I would never be willing to make that journey.

 Paul also understood the Lord’s covenant with Abraham and he makes this clear in Romans chapter 3 -4.
 In these chapters Paul actually links Abraham and Christ together as we will discover shortly.
 Covenant or rather “cutting covenant” is an idea that is lost in our modern worldview.
-For the ancient reader, these ideas of covenant were part of the known worldview.
+For the ancient reader, these ideas of covenant were well-known.